jroelofsz/Project1/README.md

 ## Instructions
 Final analyses and graphs are all location on the main.ipynb file in this repository.
 If you wish to view work done by a specific collaborator, please reference the files in the `/Code Resources` folder.
 This has specific notebooks that each collobartor worked on for their specific portions of this project.

+All photos of graphs/charts created are located in the `Out` folder.
+They are labeled according to which question they were created for.

+Some users may find issues with dependencies with the hvplot geoviews library, adding `!pip install hvplot geoviews` to your project should satisfy this dependency.

 ## Authors